Documentation

 {{ $env.VAR_NAME }}

-• HTTP Request Node: Use {{ $env.BASE_API_URL }} in the URL field instead of typing out the full endpoint manually.
+• HTTP Request Node: Use {{ $env.BASE_API_URL }} in the URL field instead of hardcoding the full endpoint.

-• Header Configuration: Bind an Authorization header by setting its value to: Bearer {{ $env.PRIVATE_ACCESS_TOKEN }}.
+• Header Configuration: Bind an Authorization header by setting its value to Bearer {{ $env.PRIVATE_ACCESS_TOKEN }}.

 Security & Best Practices